CedricVanhaverbeke/portfolio/src/pages/blog/posts/workout.md

 }
 ```

-In this way, it's even possible to have one parent sprite, that triggers subsprites.
-Fun was had!

 ## Generating the GPX file

 This part seems easy.
 And I agree, I had all elements to just start a workout